 The Mayor's Telstra Technology Award 2016

-Entries into The Mayor's Telstra Technology Award 2016 officially opened on Wednesday 1 June 2016.
+Entries into The Mayor's Telstra Technology Award 2016 have now closed.

 - Hillcrest College - Flexi Energy: Combines functionality with innovation to create an item bringing clothing and energy production together in a new, exciting way.

-- Merrimac State High School - Portable Defibrillator: A revolutionary concept founded on existing technology with a key focus on the portability of what would normally be a bulky device.
+- Merrimac State High School - Portable Defibrillator: Revolutionary concept founded on existing technology with a key focus on the portability of what would normally be a bulky device.

-- Merrimac State High School - Bin Fun: A gaming machine which uses recyclables as tokens for games to play.
+- Merrimac State High School - Bin Fun: Gaming machine which uses recyclables as tokens for games to play.
 The game mixes a passion for gaming while promoting recycling and waste management with the community.

 - Pacific Pines State High School - Safe-T-Keys: A small key casing with a fingerprint scanner and blood alcohol monitor for drivers of cars.
 Helps to combat drink driving.

-- Assisi Catholic College - Semper Vigilo: A camera placed in the entrance of school car parks which reads number plates and speed of cars.
+- Assisi Catholic College - Semper Vigilo: Camera placed in the entrance of school carparks which reads number plates and speed of cars.
 Provides a solution for various issues in schools, such as congestion, security and safety.

 - Saint Stephen's College - Safety First: An app to assist teenagers in communicating with their guardians to let them know they are okay while they are out.